 A loan servicer is a company that collects and processes your monthly payment for a percentage of the interest payment.
 While a mortgage note’s owner may change, the loan servicer may not change.
-Buying and selling mortgage notes is common, and sometimes a mortgage note is bought and sold in rapid succession making it difficult to determine the current owner.
-So how can you discover the current owner of your home’s mortgage?
+Buying and selling mortgage notes is common, and sometimes a mortgage note is bought and sold in rapid succession.
+This makes it difficult to determine the current owner.
+So, how can you discover the current owner of your home’s mortgage?

 Since the loan servicer is the owner’s agent for handling the day-to-day tasks associated with managing your loan, call the servicer and request your note’s owner.
 MERS, or Mortgage Electronic Registration Systems, tracks the identity of servicers that registered loans on its system.
 You can search their registry for your current loan servicer at www.mersinc.org/homeowners/.
 Once you have called your loan servicer, follow up by contacting the mortgage company and request verification that it holds your mortgage note.

-Knowing the current owner of your mortgage note is necessary for filing bankruptcy in Kentucky and Indiana.
+Knowing the current owner of your mortgage note is especially necessary for filing bankruptcy in Kentucky and Indiana.
 The federal bankruptcy law places the burden on the debtor to make reasonable efforts to obtain accurate information.
-Providing inaccurate information could cause delays in your case and you may miss out on needed financial relief.
-If you have questions concerning your mortgage debt, call the O'Bryan Law Offices at 502-400-4020 for a free consultation.
+Additionally, providing inaccurate information could cause delays in your case and you may miss out on needed financial relief.
+Our skilled and experienced lawyers handle both Chapter 7 and Chapter 13 Indiana and Kentucky.
+If you have questions concerning your mortgage debt, call the O’Bryan Law Offices at 502-400-4020 for a free consultation.